 Dr Adrian Jones, OAM is Associate Professor of History at La Trobe University.
 Adrian graduated with a BA from the University of Melbourne, an MA from La Trobe University and an MA and PhD from Harvard University, where he specialised in Russian and Balkan history.
 His publications include a scholarly monograph, Late-Imperial Russia: An Interpretation (1997) and a local history, Follow the Gleam (2000), which won the Information Victoria prize for the best print publication on history in 2001.
 He has published scholarly articles on historiography, educational theory, comparative revolutions, and French, Balkan, Russian and Turkish social and intellectual history.
 Adrian is currently researching a book on Russian-Romanian-Ottoman relations in the early-eighteenth-century era of a famous "Tulip Age" Sultan, Ahmet III, of a Moldavian prince, Dimitrie Cantemir, who should be famous, and of the greatest of the Russian Tsars, Peter the Great.
 A foundation Director of the [Australian] National Centre for History Education and a former Chair of The History Council of Victoria, Adrian was awarded a national Learning and Teaching Council award in 2008, and an Order of Australia Medal in 2009 for his teaching and professional activities.
-Adrian currently leads ASA tours to Russia and Romania.
-He is also assisting ASA with plans for a new tour to Slovenia scheduled for 2021.
+Adrian currently leads ASA tours to Russia, Romania and Slovenia.